Mulberry Street (film): Production

 Jim Mickle and Nick Damici met while working on a student thesis film.
 They came up with the idea of a back-to-basics zombie film called Dead of Night, but the estimated budget was too high for them.
 Tim House, who played the super, offered to put up $10,000, and the concept and style were reworked to fit around that budget.
 Eventually, the film grew from there and morphed into something less traditional.
 Many of the characters were based on people they knew from the real apartment building, and the actors were made up of friends and family.
 The film was shot in three and a half weeks.

 Release

 Damici and Mickle had to fight to keep the title, as their representatives wanted to title it something more evocative of the current horror boom.
-Damici and Mikle, however, wanted to emphasize the theme of gentrification.
+Damici and Mickle, however, wanted to emphasize the theme of gentrification.

 Mulberry Street premiered at the Stockholm International Film Festival on November 16, 2006.
 It got a theatrical release through After Dark Films on November 9, 2007.
 It was included in the After Dark Horrorfest 2007 DVD box set, released on March 18, 2008.